silverbullettt/zipper/README.md

 ## Requirements

 - A 64-bit Ubuntu system
-- A Java 8 (or later) distribution
+- A Java 8 distribution
 - A Python 2.x interpreter

-It is recommended to set your JAVA_HOME environment variable to point to your Java installation.
+Please set your `JAVA_HOME` environment variable to point to your Java installation directory.

 ## Building ZIPPER